rackerlabs/docs-aws/docs/security/index.rst

-Rackspace takes the security of our shared management services and the `Rackspace Technology Customer Portal <https://manage.rackspace.com/aws>`_ extremely seriously.
-We deploy all infrastructure on AWS leveraging the same best practices that we apply to customer accounts.
+Rackspace takes the security of our shared management services and the `Rackspace Technology Customer Portal <https://manage.rackspace.com/aws>`_ extremely seriously and deploy all infrastructure on AWS leveraging the same best practices that we apply to customer accounts.
 The following sections provide a sample of some of the key security focus areas.